henk-vdb/getcleandata/CodeBook.md

 [http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip)

+Key-concepts in the dataset are _features_ - a mixture of variable and value names, _subjects_ - the persons that did various movements that were recorded with cell phones and _activities_ - the movements just mentioned.

+Essentially what the script does, is
+* reunite two parts (_test_- and _train_-data) of the dataset;
+* extract data and variable names that have _mean_ or _standard deviation_ values
+(they have "_mean()_" or "_std()_" in the variable name);
+* split the data along _mean_ and _standard deviation_ values, rearange the data
+from _wide_ data, with variable and value names mixed up, to _long_ data, with _mean_ and _standard deviation_ as the value-columns and the rest of the original feature names as the variable names in the column _signal_;
+* create a new tidy dataset with the average of both value-columns for each subject, activity and signal.

+Getting dimensions of the original dataset was of great help to get grip on it.
+We'll explore the original dataset first, then we describe the steps where with we got the tidy dataset.
+Finally we describe each variable and its values in the tidy data set.

 ## Exploration
 The ```run_analysis.R``` script will -after sourcing- download the original dataset and unzip it in the directory ```data/UCI HAR Dataset```